anycogs/Anything/final.md

 article page, archive page, and navigation bar.
 I implemented a masonry layout for the article page and creating the map icons on the home page.
 I prototyped the designs in the beginning and created digital prototypes in Figma.

-Senyan Luo: I came up with the initial idea of the app, and all of us brainstormed upon it.
-I completed the full-stack skeleton of the app.
-Throughout the quarter, I led the team and assisted teammates with debugging.
+Senyan Luo: I came up with the initial idea of the app, and all of us brainstormed upon it; I also completed the full-stack skeleton of the app; Throughout the quarter, I led the team and assisted teammates with debugging.

 Huy Le: I assisted with brainstorming ideas for our application, worked on our milestone.md's, as well as contributed to the front end and GUI of our application.